Bensebabillal/Project-infonuagique-kmeans-spark/README.md

-# Docker Django Vue Postgres Template ✌️ 🐍
+# Project-infonuagique-kmeans-spark with docker compose ✌️ 🐍

 This template is a minimal example for an application using VueJs and Django (RestFramework).
 Django is pre-configured in this repository to use a Postgres database.

 It's setup to have a clear separation: use Vue, Yarn, and Webpack to handle all frontend logic and asset bundling, and use Django and RestFramework to manage a Data Models, Web API, and serve static files.

 While it's possible to add endpoints to serve django-rendered html responses, the intention is to use Django primarily for the backend, and have view rendering and routing and handled by Vue + Vue Router as a Single Page Application (SPA).
-You can delete the Vue container information in docker-compose.yml file, and simply have Django not serve the vue file if you'd like to have Django serve views or another implementation (but at that point, why would you choose this repo?)

 Out of the box, Django will serve the application entry point (`index.html` + bundled assets) at `/` , data at `/api/`, and static files at `/static/`.
 Django admin panel is also available at `/admin/` and can be extended as needed.